 In 2014, a new trailhead was constructed at the end of Castlerock Avenue, equipped with a sheltered picnic plaza, a restroom, and designated parking.
-A new, sustainable trail system was also built this same year, providing several small loop options, as well as a route that connects with private conservation property beyond Castle Rock Natural Area.
-The Land Trust has a trail license agreement with the landowner, allowing public access on designated trails to the Castle Rock formation and the 1-2 Divide beyond.
+A new, sustainable trail system was also built this same year, providing several small loop options, as well as a route that connects to CDLT's Castle Rock Ridge, which provides access to the Castle Rock formation and the 1-2 Divide beyond.

 Conservation Easements Fee Properties Other Conservation Projects